-The offeror must ensure that their proposal meets all special formatting requirements identified in this section.
+The offeror must ensure their proposal meets all special formatting requirements in this section.

-Documents and Text: All attachment documents must be written in the English language, be single sided, and be single spaced with a minimum font size of 10.
-Pictures or graphics may be used if the offeror feels it is necessary to communicate their information, however, be aware of the below requirements for page limits.
+Documents and Text: All attachment documents must be written in English, single-sided, and single-spaced with a minimum font size of ten (10).
+Pictures or graphics may be used if the offeror feels they are necessary to communicate their information; however, be aware of the page limits below.

 Page Limits: Some Submittal Forms listed below have maximum page limit requirements.
+Offerors may present Submittal Forms B, C, D, and E on their own documents, in PDF format, with a company letterhead.
 Offerors must not exceed the maximum page limits.
-Note, the page limit applies to the front side of a page only (for example, '1 Page' implies that the offeror can only provide a response on one side of a piece of paper).
-Any pages exceeding the maximum page limit will be discarded and will not be included in the evaluations (for example, the maximum page limit is 3 pages, but the Offeror submits 5 pages for that submittal form.
-Only pages 1-3 will be evaluated.
-Pages 4 and 5 would be discarded by the Procurement Officer before sending to the proposal evaluation committee for evaluation.).
+Note that the page limit applies to the front side of a page only (for example, '1 Page' implies that the offeror can only provide a response on one side of a piece of paper).
+Any pages exceeding the maximum page limit will be discarded and will not be included in the evaluations.
+For example, if the maximum page limit is three (3) pages, but the Offeror submits five (5) pages for that submittal form, only pages one (1) through three (3) will be evaluated.
+The Procurement Officer would discard pages four (4) and five (5) before sending them to the proposal evaluation committee for evaluation.
+Resumes will not be included in the page count under Experience and Qualifications.

-Submittal Form Maximum Page Limits Submittal Form A - Offeror Information and Certifications n/a Submittal Form B - Experience and Qualifications 5 Submittal Form C - Understanding of the Project 5 Submittal Form D - Methodology Used for the Project 5 Submittal Form E - Management Plan for the Project 5 Submittal Form F - Cost Proposal n/a Submittal Form F - Cost Proposal n/a
+Submittal Form Maximum Page Limits Submittal Form A - Offeror Information and Certifications Submittal Form B - Experience and Qualifications 5 Submittal Form C - Understanding of the Project 5 Submittal Form D - Methodology Used for the Project 5 Submittal Form E - Management Plan for the Project 5 Submittal Form F - Cost Proposal